The Retirement Calculator for Married Couples (or Any Couple)

 Are You Single or Married?
 How to Answer the Marital Status Question on a Retirement Calculator for Couples

-Are you single or married is a common question asked by retirement calculators.
+Whether you are you single or married is a common question asked by retirement calculators.
 If you encounter this question, and you are planning your retirement with a partner, but you are not married, go ahead and answer “married.”

-If it is a sophisticated calculator that covers taxes, then you might need to take results with a grain of salt, but most of the results should work whether or not you are married or just committed.
+If it is a sophisticated calculator that covers taxes, then you might need to take results with a grain of salt, but most of the results should work whether or not you are actually married or just committed.

 Why a Retirement Calculator for Couples Can Really Help You

 If you are in a relationship, you are familiar with two important concepts: compromise and communication.

 Even so, a survey by Fidelity Investments discovered that many married couples have an extremely difficult time discussing retirement planning and other financial planning subjects.
 In fact, the survey found that: